 Health and Safety Records All records relating to health and safety will be kept for a period of 10 years

-Data is held in Dublin using different (multiple) servers.
+Data is held within the Republic of Ireland using different (multiple) servers.
 We do not store personal data outside the EEA.

 Your rights as a data subject

 For the entirety of the time that we are in possession of your data, you have the following rights:

 Right of access – you have the right to request a copy of the information that we hold about you.

 Right of rectification – you have a right to correct data that we hold about you that is inaccurate or incomplete.